 Recent survey results indicate that concerns related to GE food have diminished.
-In 2006, a survey conducted by FSC (in Japanese) found 75 percent of participants were "highly concerned" or "concerned" with GE food.
-However, in the 2019 survey, 12.5 percent responded that they were "highly concerned" and 26.8 percent responded "concerned", marking a significant change in public acceptance of GE products.
+In the 2006 Japan Fiscal Year (JFY), a survey conducted by FSC (in Japanese) found 75 percent of participants were "highly concerned" or "concerned" with GE food.
+However, in the JFY2020 survey, 15 percent responded that they were "highly concerned" and 28 percent responded "concerned", marking a significant change in public acceptance of GE products.